Home

 The hair follicles on breasts are much deeper than the ones on the face and this means that they can sometimes be a little more challenging to treat.
 However, with the right skincare ingredients, you shouldn't have any problems getting rid of the acne on your breasts.

-For breast acne, we recommend using a skincare formula with powerful acne-fighting ingredients, such as prescription retinoids.
+For breast acne, we recommend using a skincare formula with powerful acne-fighting ingredients, such as retinoids.

 When applied topically, retinoids can unclog your pores and effectively treat acne breakouts [5].
 It's also important to use formulas or customised acne treatments that are made with ingredients that actually suit your individual skin type.